casper-network/docs-archive/theory/naive-blockchain.rst

 Memory and programs
 ~~~~~~~~~~~~~~~~~~~

-We need to define the “computational semantics” of a blockchain computer; what programs are and how they execute.
-However, because the consensus protocol we introduce is compatible with a wide range of computing models, it is convenient to approach this abstractly.
-Therefore, we represent the “computational semantics” of a blockchain computer as a triple :math:`<GS, Zero, P>` where:
+We need to define the “computational semantics” of a blockchain computer; what
+programs are and how they execute.
+However, because the consensus protocol we
+introduce is compatible with a wide range of computing models, it is convenient
+to approach this abstractly.
+Therefore, we represent the “computational
+semantics” of a blockchain computer as a triple :math:`\langle GS, Zero, P\rangle` where:

 -  :math:`GS` is a set of states of the shared database (think that each point :math:`gs \in GS` represents a “snapshot” of the shared database) we call “global states”
 -  :math:`Zero \in GS` is the initial state of the database